Sanjay-George/Study-In-Germany/README.md

 # Study-In-Germany 📚
-This repo intends to be a comprehensive guide to studying in Germany
+This repo intends to be a comprehensive guide to studying in Germany.
+This README is under progress.
+Please contribute!

 ## Outline📝
 1. Find the courses / universities you want to apply for